iuuukhueeee/iuuukhueeee.github.io/posts/create-drm-video.md

 Go to Cloudfront -> Create distribution

 Origin domain -> Select your newly created S3 that host the DRM video.
-If a little info show up suggesting to use website endpoint.
+If a dialog box appears suggesting to use website endpoint.
 Click `Use website endpoint`.

 For `Web Application Firewall (WAF)` because this is a simple demo, I will not enable security protections.
 Then click on `Create distribution`.
 The setup will looks like this